 In the summer of 1942—Navigation School.
 After graduating from Navigation School that same year I

 became a member of a B-17 bomber Crew—a navigator of a B-17 called the Texas

 eventually ended at Dyersburg, Tennesse.
 In September of 1943

 my crew and I were sent to England,

 we went by ship (boat)—crossing the Atlantic.
-After

 After more training in England

 we began flying over Europe

-15, 1943 our flight took us over Hamburg, Germany.
+13, 1943 our flight took us over Hamburg, Germany.

 out.
 The bombardier, navigator co-pilot and pilot jump from the

 officers to follow.
 I landed in the backyard of a German home in Hamburg.

 I had been wounded in several places from the flack—fortunately, they

 were surface wounds.
 My landing was hard and I as out for a while.
 When

 captive and escorted to a German Airforce

 Here, interrogation took place.
 After a number of days P.O.W’s were

 gathered and by train we went to Stalog-Luft

 ONE, near the Baltic Sea.

 I spent 18 months at this camp (located outside of Rostock,

 May of 1945, I was liberated and sent to camp via plane outside Paris,

 The camp was named "Camp Lucky Strike."
 Why?
 I never learned.
-After
+After a

 couple of leave time in Paris

 Reunited with my family—happy to be back.